 There have been many banned video games over the years, from Manhunt and GTA, to Postal and Thrill Kill.
-However, the reasoning behind the banning of the games featured in the gallery below is so ridiculous that it's almost unbelievable.
+However, the reasoning behind the banning of the video games featured in the gallery below is so ridiculous that it's almost unbelievable.
 Almost.

 Here are 10 banned video games, and the crazy reasons why they were banned.